-Join us on Saturday, April 3 at 3:00 pm to hear pianist Jonathan Mak in concert.
-Mr. Mak is a graduate student at the Yale School of Music.
+Join us on Saturday, November 27 at 2:00 pm to hear Canadian pianist Jonathan Mak in concert.

 About the Artist